 For all media inquiries, please email firstname.lastname@example.org.
 Thank you!

-A Des Moines resident, June is a member of several community organizations including, but not limited to: the Greater Des Moines Leadership Institute (Member of the Board of Governors) and Delta Sigma Theta Sorority, Inc.
+A Des Moines resident, June is a member of several community organizations including, but not limited to: the Greater Des Moines Leadership Institute (former member of the Board of Governors) and Delta Sigma Theta Sorority, Inc.